By Steve Sanderson

 One final note, CASE was recently awarded an Honorable Mention in the AIA TAP BIM Award, for “highlighting latest trends in design and technology in the building industry.”
 Although we authored all of the materials, prepared the submission and paid the entry fee, we could never get the AIA to understand that a BIM award might require a BIM Consultant, despite our numerous attempts to do so.
 So when Dave went down to the convention last month we were not surprised to see that we were given the role of “Associate Architect” on the project.
 The great irony in all of this being that the AIA spends huge sums of money protecting the use of that label, yet here we are on an AIA award, with not a single licensed architect in our company.

-Who knows, maybe the AIA is more forward thinking than I give them credit?
-Maybe they realized that what CASE does will be considered architecture in the near future. * This title makes reference/pays homage to an observation by Guy Horton, whose The Indicator column has been hugely influential in my thinking about these topics in general and this talk specifically.
+* This title makes reference/pays homage to an observation by Guy Horton, whose The Indicator column has been hugely influential in my thinking about these topics in general and this talk specifically.
 If you haven’t read his work before, you’re missing out. *2 13.9% for undergraduate and 7.7% for graduate, which are higher than arts, humanities and social science majors